Yukon Recruitment & Retention Taskforce

 Andrei Samson is currently the Executive Director of the Whitehorse Chamber of Commerce, whose mandate is to support and advocate for member businesses and organizations to contribute to the economic and social well-being of Whitehorse.
 She has become the go-to expert for many community initiatives.
 Her personable qualities, great customer service, intuitive nature, and genuine love for Whitehorse have complimented the Chamber in such a great way.

-With almost 25 years of hospitality experience, Dylan has spearheaded a team of professionals that has seen the hotel portfolio grow from two properties to six and an asset value of over $40 million.
-He was able to step into new roles for NVD including business development and board/investor relations.
+With almost 25 years of hospitality experience, Dylan has spearheaded a team of professionals from the acclaimed Wickaninnish Inn in Tofino to opening team member at the Sidney Pier Hotel & Spa in Sidney.
+With NVD from 2009 to 2023, he was able to step into new roles for NVD including business development and board/investor relations after running the hotel portfolio for over a decade.

-Dylan has sat on various committees & boards including the Yukon Quest, Yukon College Hospitality Steering Committee, and Tourism Industry Association of Yukon HR and Culinary Tourism committees.
+Dylan has sat on various committees and boards including the Yukon Quest, Yukon Chamber of Commerce, TIAY Recruitment & Retention Task Force, and Tourism Industry Association of Yukon HR and Culinary Tourism committees.
+He has been sitting on the YRRT Taskforce with his NVD hat until taking the position of Executive Director of TIA Yukon in February 2023.

 Janna Swales is an experienced not for profit administrator, historian and heritage advocate.
 She is a published scholar, an award winning innovator, and a tenacious advocate for museums and other cultural and tourist infrastructure.
 Driven by her desire to imagine a better future, she works to ensure our sector creates and maintains meaningful jobs which allow lifestyles of health, wellbeing, and excellence.